carch-org/docs/docs/reference/overview-scripts.md

 - *Ensures npm is installed correctly, offering an alternative setup if needed.*

 ### Chaotic AUR
-- *Install and configure Pacman to add the Chaotic AUR on Arch*
+- *Install and configure Pacman to add the Chaotic AUR on Arch.*

 ### Dunst
 - *Configures Dunst, a lightweight and customizable notification daemon, with optimized settings for a sleek and unobtrusive experience.*